Forget about eggshells. Talking to teens can sometimes feel like walking through a minefield. One wrong word and BOOM! We’re in a full-blown argument.

 4. Always

 “Always” goes hand-in-hand with “never.”
 These black-and-white words are not our best choices.
 “You always talk to me disrespectfully.”
-Is that really true, or are you frustrated with the amount of disrespect you’ve received lately and you wonder what’s going on?
-Try being specific so the topic of conversation isn’t whether she “always” talks to you disrespectfully, but that the thing she just said was disrespectful.
+Is that really true, or are you frustrated with the amount of disrespect you’ve received lately, and you wonder what’s going on?
+Try being specific so the topic of conversation isn’t whether she “always” talks to you disrespectfully, but rather that what she just said was disrespectful.
 Then you can find out why.
 “Honey, when you said ___ to me just now, with that tone of voice, rolling your eyes, I felt very hurt and disrespected.”
 Being specific gets the focus on the right things.

 They miss the point when we say “always.”